 Please note: I am not a doctor and I am not giving medical advice.
 Information on this website is not intended to diagnose, or treat any form of any disease.
 This article is for informational and entertainment purposes only.
 I am only telling you what worked for me.
 Please refer to my Disclaimer Page for more information.

-Logan seemed to never sleep.
+My newborn seemed to never sleep.
 All of this “newborns sleep a lot” thing that people tell you about, did not happen for us.
 I would nurse him to sleep, rock him to sleep, bounce, pat, do all of the things to get him to sleep but he just wouldn’t stay that way when I would lie him down in his basinet.
 And boy, did I try.

 - Related Read: 10 Things Every Parent Needs To Knew About Their Newborn

 Over and over again, night after night, I tried to put my baby to sleep and then lie him in his own space.
 After a few weeks I realized that I was getting absolutely no rest.
 My poor little nugget had Infant Reflux, terrible gas, and abdominal pain that was keeping him up at night (and day).
 At first it seemed like there was nothing that I could do to make him comfortable except keep him right next to me.

 Half way through the night, most nights, I would give up on trying to do things “right” and I started to do things “easy”.
 I would plop him on my boob, let him fall asleep there and then I would ever so gently lie down with him nestled next to me in bed.
 It was the only way that I would get any rest.